Lafon County, Eastern Equatoria State

 ECONOMY & LIVELIHOODS

 Lafon County is located in the north-western corner of Eastern Equatoria State.
 It borders Kapoeta North County to the east, Budi County to the south-east and Torit County to the south.
-It also borders Central Equatoria State (Juba and Terekeka Counties) to the west and Jonglei State (Bor South and Pibor Counties) to the north.
+It also borders Central Equatoria State (Juba and Terekeka counties) to the west and Jonglei State (Bor South and Pibor counties) to the north.

 The county is categorized as being in the eastern plains sorghum and cattle livelihoods zone (FEWSNET 2018).
 Residents of Lafon County practice agriculture, animal husbandry (cattle, goat and sheep), fishing and hunting as their primary livelihoods.
 In 2018 it was estimated that 85% of households engage in agriculture (FAO/WFP 2018).
 The same estimate was reported in data from 2021 (FAO/WFP 2022).
 In 2021, gross cereal yields were estimated to be 1.0 tonne per hectare, decreasing to 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).
 Common crops in the county include sorghum, okra, sesame, cowpeas and tobacco.
 However, farming and fishing livelihoods are usually engaged with at or below subsistence levels.
 As a result, many households also rely on markets to meet their food needs.